 The TV has an excellent black frame insertion feature that can help make the image crisper by reducing the flicker frequency as low as 60Hz.
 Enabling Auto Motion Plus automatically changes the flicker to 120Hz, and setting LED Clear Motion to 'On' further reduces the flicker frequency to 60Hz.

-When you are in 'Game' mode, the flicker frequency is always 120Hz.
-If you wish to make the image even crisper then enable LED Clear Motion in Game Motion Plus, and this will change the flicker frequency to 60Hz.
+When you're in 'Game' mode, the flicker frequency is always 120Hz.
+If you want to make the image even crisper then enable LED Clear Motion in Game Motion Plus, and this will change the flicker frequency to 60Hz.

 The Samsung Q70R can interpolate lower frame rate content up to 120Hz.
-To enable motion interpolation, you must enable Auto Motion Plus and adjust the available sliders.
+To enable motion interpolation, you have to enable Auto Motion Plus and adjust the available sliders.

 See here for more information regarding the settings that control the Q70R's motion interpolation feature.